ganrad/aks-hackathon/2-Test-Microservice/README.md

 3. Clone this GitHub repository to the Linux VM.

+4. Switch to the `po-app` sub directory.

-4. Copy `src/main/resources/application.properties` file to parent directory with a different name (eg., Save it as file `application.properties.bkup`)
+5. Copy `src/main/resources/application.properties` file to parent directory with a different name (eg., Save it as file `application.properties.bkup`)

-5. Update SpringBoot configuration file `src/main/resources/application.properties` and specify correct values for MySQL host, port, database name, application user name and password.
+6. Update SpringBoot configuration file `src/main/resources/application.properties` and specify correct values for MySQL host, port, database name, application user name and password.

-6. Build the *Purchase Order* microservice application using *Maven*.
+7. Build the *Purchase Order* microservice application using *Maven*.

-7. Execute a docker *Build* using the provided `Dockerfile`.
+8. Execute a docker *Build* using the provided `Dockerfile`.

-8. Run the Purchase Order microservice container built in Step [6].
+9. Run the Purchase Order microservice container built in previous step.

-9. Test the microservice API end-points.
+10. Test the microservice API end-points.
 Refer to the table below.

    URI Template | HTTP VERB | DESCRIPTION
    ------------ | --------- | -----------